otaviojava/jcassandra-book/07-java_hibernate.md

 The configuration between the database and the Java framework is performed from the `persistence.xml` file, following the JPA configuration line, that is, there is no news for a developer who already knows this specification.

 * `hibernate.ogm.datastore.provider`: defines which implementation Hibernate will use, in this case, the implementation that uses Cassandra.
-* `hibernate.ogm.datastore.database`: for Cassandra it is the` keyspace`, that is, for this example it will be the `library`.
+* `hibernate.ogm.datastore.database`:  for Cassandra, it is the `keyspace`, that is, for this example, it will be the `library`.
-* `hibernate.search.default.directory_provider` and` hibernate.search.default.indexBase`: One of the dependencies in Hibernate OGM Cassandra is Hiberante Search, which is the part of Hibernate that offers `full-search` for objects managed by Hibernate.
+* `hibernate.search.default.directory_provider` and` hibernate.search.default.indexBase`: One of the dependencies in Hibernate OGM Cassandra is Hibernate Search, which is the part of Hibernate that offers full-search for objects managed by Hibernate.
 Searches can be performed using Lucene or Elasticsearch.

 ```xml